jasoneckert/WASTC/Part 1 Topic 3 - NAT.md

 ![image](https://user-images.githubusercontent.com/40586970/170839187-21b84275-e2b6-4dee-a1e4-8cca42d75fce.png)

-1. On your Domain Controller virtual machine, install the Remote Access role.
+1. In the settings for your Domain Controller VM, add a second network interface on the private virtual switch
+2. In Windows Server 2019 on your Domain Controller VM, configure a static IP on the new network interface of 172.16.0.1/16
+3. In Hyper-V Manager (`virtmgmt.msc`):
+   - Create a new VM called VMA
+     - Generation 2
+     - 2GB RAM (non-dynamic)
+     - External/default virtual switch
+     - Install from Windows Server 2019 ISO
+   - In VM Settings, set 2 vCPUs and disable checkpoints
+4. Start VMA and install Windows Server 2019 Datacenter (Desktop)
+5. On VMA:
+- Set the name (VMA), time/zone, and static IP configuration of 172.16.0.1/16, DNS=172.16.0.1, GW=172.16.0.1
+- Attempt to browse the Internet as well as ping yahoo.ca (unsuccessful since your Domain Controller is not a router)
+- In VM Settings, set 2 vCPUs and disable checkpoints
+6. On your Domain Controller:
+- Install the Remote Access role (Routing & VPN/DirectAccess components)
-2. Open the RRAS tool and configure your Domain Controller as a NAT router.
+- Open the Routing and Remote Access tool and configure your Domain Controller as a NAT router (adding the correct internal and external interfaces)
-3. On your VMA virtual machine, ensure that the default gateway is set to 172.16.0.1 and verify you have Internet access.
+7. On VMA, veriy that you now can ping yahoo.ca and have Internet access